 Spirit Preserved Collections

-The spirit collection comprises over 7,000 specimens preserved in fluid and is varied with a strong representation of Zingiberaceae and Gesneriaceae.
+The spirit collection comprises over 7,000 specimens preserved in fluid, from a range of plant families, with a strong representation of Zingiberaceae and Gesneriaceae.

 ~ 7,000 specimens